DrBeef/Lambda1VR/README.md

 ## Save Games File

 Save game files are stored on the internal memory of your quest in the xash/valve folder.
 This means that if you uninstall/reinstall Lambda1VR all the saves are retained.
 If you change headset just make sure you copy {quest}/xash/valve/save to the new Quest.
+Any update will not affect any of your save game files.

 ## Controls

 Before you ask...
 YES!, the crowbar has to be swung in real life to smash stuff! (except in multi-player, you still have to press the trigger I'm afraid).

 ### Left-handed people

-add the following cvar to your config.cfg file:  hand "1"
+Add the following cvar to your config.cfg file:  vr_control_scheme "10" If left handed players wish to mirror the weapons to avoid seeing the gaps in some of the weapon models then set the following cvar in config.cfg:  vr_mirror_weapons "1"

-### Button / Controller Mappings
+### Button / Controller Mappings (Primary configuration)

+This is the primary/default button mapping, an alternative configuration that might suit smooth turn locomotion players will be coming soon..

 |Dominant Hand Controller||
 | --- | --- |